Ease of Use

-Located under the Groups tab, this tool breaks down performance by groups including specific sectors, industries and themes.
-Groups can be segmented by order based on fundamental performance metrics like P/E, market capitalization, EPS and price/cash to name a few.
+FinViz offers quick visualization tools for analyzing sector performance under the “Groups” tab of the website.
+This tool breaks down performance into groups, including specific sectors, industries, and themes.
+Groups can be segmented by order based on fundamental performance metrics like P/E, market capitalization, EPS, and price/cash, to name a few.
 Traders can see where the money is flowing and then delve deeper into the group to find individual stocks worth trading.

 Insider Sales Tracking